wfx/teg/docs/hacking.md

 date: 2024-09-21
 ---

-So you want to help the developent of TEG? cool!
+So you want to help the development of TEG?
+Cool!

+# How to send changes
 ___

-# How to send changes

 The easiest way to get your changes included is to fork the project, and let us know about your changes with a pull request.
 If you don't like to have an account on github, you still can clone our repository (via https), and push